redis/redis-doc/docs/reference/protocol-spec.md

 Support for the first version of the RESP protocol was introduced in Redis 1.2.
 Using RESP with Redis 1.2 was optional and had mainly served the purpose of working the kinks out of the protocol.

-In Redis 2.0, the protocol's next version, a.k.a RESP2, became the standard communication manner for clients with the Redis server.
+In Redis 2.0, the protocol's next version, a.k.a RESP2, became the standard communication method for clients with the Redis server.

 [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md) is a superset of RESP2 that mainly aims to make a client author's life a little bit easier.
 Redis 6.0 introduced experimental opt-in support to a subset of RESP3's features.